garybair/Wine-Description-Analysis-and-Modeling/README.md

 # Wine-Description-Analysis-and-Modeling
-The wine industry .
-This project aims to +
+The wine industry is full of history and tradition.
+For those interested in the topic, this presents an abundance of opportunities to explore a variety of unique wines and document their experiences.
+Unfortunately, this history and tradition often presents a barrier to entry for those new to the hobby with the sheer number and diversity of products often causing confusion and uncertainty .
+This project aims to help bridge this knowledge gap by identifying key verbiage present in descriptions and tasting notes as means of differentiating popular variants wine.